 There must be one baseline run submitted for each computer system entered in the archive.
 There may also exist an optimized run for each computer system.
-The baseline run should use the reference implementation of HPCC and in a sense it represents the scenario when an application requires use of legacy code - a code that can not be changed.
+The baseline run should use the reference implementation of HPCC and in a sense it represents the scenario when an application requires use of legacy code - a code that cannot be changed.
 The optimized run allows to perform more aggressive optimizations and use system-specific programming techniques (languages, messaging libraries, etc.) but at the same time still gives the verification process enjoyed by the base run.

 All of the submitted results are publicly available after they have been confirmed by email.
-In addition to the various displays of results and raw data export the HPCC website also offers a kiviat chart display to visually compare systems using multiple performance numbers at once.
-A sample chart that uses actual HPCC results' data is shown in Figure 1.5.
+In addition to the various displays of results and raw data export the HPCC web site also offers a kiviat chart display to visually compare systems using multiple performance numbers at once.
+A sample chart that uses actual HPCC results' data is shown in Figure 2.5.

-Figure 1.6 show performance results of currently operating clusters and supercomputer installations.
+Figure 2.6 shows performance results of currently operating clusters and supercomputer installations.
 Most of the results come from the HPCC public database.

-1.6 Performance Trends
+2.6 Performance Trends

 HPCC Awards ever since their introduction in 2005 sparked interest in the HPCC Suite and contributed many new submissions, most importantly, from the largest supercomputer installations in the world.
-Figures 1.7, 1.8, 1.9, and 1.10 show performance trends for the first, second, and third places in the competition over the 7-year period.
+Figures 2.7, 2.8, 2.9, and 2.10 show performance trends for the first, second, and third places in the competition over the 7-year period.
 In 2011, the K computer from Japan has become an undisputed winner for all four tests tracked by the Performance Category of HPCC Awards.
 This had not been the case in the prior years.
 In 2009 and 2010, Jaguar supercomputer from Oak Ridge National Laboratory (ORNL) did not dominate all four tests.